HannimalCrackers/DHUM_73000/dashboardfails.md

 {% include parksdash2.html %}

 &nbsp;
+——
 &nbsp;

-I also tried embedding individual sheets from the same uploaded workbook, but I didn't like the tab running along the top.
+I also tried embedding individual sheets from the same uploaded workbook, but I don't like these tabs running along the top.
 I want only the individual chart to show, without tabs available to toggle between charts, so that I can situate the charts in a narrative flow.

 Here's an example of what I didn't like, with the tab running along the top.
 There's also a massive gap underneath the chart.

 {% include parkschart-tabfail.html %}

 &nbsp;
+——
 &nbsp;

 My workaround for this assignment ended up being to load each sheet to Tableau Public individually, which seems inefficient and takes up a lot of space because each sheet carries the whole workbook with it.
 But that was the only way I could figure out how to get the result I wanted.